shanebarringer/class_challenges/html_&_css/CSS/clone_google_challenge.md

 	-  This will be similar to the navbar
 	-  you'll probably have to make 2 separate lists to make it look right.

 **Other Notes**:

 - DONT BE A PERFECTIONIST!
 You're just trying to make it look like google.com (not function like it)
 - Don't worry about spacing things exactly to the pixel.
 - Ignore the dropdown menus, form submissions and hover-highlighting.
-- Try to do as much and you can before relying on the developer tools (or viewing the page's source code) to help you along.
+- Try to do as much and you can before relying on the developer tools (or viewing the page's source code).